About Christchurch

 Local Events, Festivals, or Seasonal Highlights:

-- Christchurch Lantern Festival: Held in the city center, this annual festival celebrates Chinese New Year with stunning lantern displays, cultural performances, and delicious food stalls.
+- Christchurch Lantern Festival: Experience the magic of the Lantern Festival in Hagley Park during Chinese New Year, featuring dazzling lantern displays, cultural performances, and delicious food stalls.

-For more information, check out the Christchurch Wikipedia page.
+For more information, you can visit the official Wikipedia page.